727800350/note/cs/cxx_topic/effective_modern_c++.md

 The situation is similar for by-value function parameters.
 They're not eligible for copy elision with respect to their function's return value, but compilers must treat them as rvalues if they're returned.
-As a result, if your souce code lookes like this:
+As a result, if your source code lookes like this:
 ```C++
 // by value parameter of same type as function's return
 Widget makeWidget(Widget w) {